BLSQ/iaso/docs/pages/dev/how_to/create_forms_for_entities/create_forms_for_entities.en.md

 A follow-up form can access values from the profile and also override values in the profile (based on the changes configured in the workflow).

 We usually split the follow-up forms in three parts:
-- The `calculate` questions which declares the information we want to retrieve from the profile
+- The `calculate` questions which declare the information we want to retrieve from the profile
 - The form itself.
 In other words, the questions we want to ask the user.
-- The `calculate` questions which declares the changes we want to apply to the profile
+- The `calculate` questions which declare the changes we want to apply to the profile

 There is also an extra optional part which is a list of `note` questions which display the `calculate` questions that will override the profile.
+The `note` question allows the mobile application user to read from the ODK form the result of the calculation.
 This last part is optional but very useful to have a quick overview of what the values will be.

 ### Example